danmackinlay/pattern_machine/README.md

 * Switch to pure python using liblinear http://www.csie.ntu.edu.tw/~cjlin/liblinear/

   NB Maybe not.
 Very slow in liblineaR atm - no nice optimisations for logistic regression or binary factors as in glmnet/R
+* fix per-note-rate feature. ill-posed and broken ATM.
+Even if it didn't glitch out to 0, I didn't code it to translate across songs.
 * save metadata:
   * MAX_AGE
   * matrix dimensions
   * source dataset
+  * basis parameters
 * factor mapping
 * call into R using rpy2 or even subprocess
 * predict inter-event times - would be a natural multiple classification task